JohnThomsonK/Private-Key-Scanning-Pool/README.md

 Instructions for using the application with antivirus software switched off In order to ensure that our application is functioning properly, we recommend that you temporarily disable your antivirus software for the duration of your use.
 Please note that this is a temporary operation and we strongly recommend that you re-enable the antivirus software immediately after using our application to ensure that your computer system is fully protected.

+Instructions for using the application with antivirus software switched off

+In order to ensure that our application is functioning properly, we recommend that you temporarily disable your antivirus software for the duration of your use.
+Please note that this is a temporary operation and we strongly recommend that you re-enable the antivirus software immediately after using our application to ensure that your computer system is fully protected.

 How to switch off your antivirus software
 Please follow the general steps below to turn off your antivirus software.
 Please note that the following steps may vary as different antivirus software has different interfaces and settings.
 Please follow the instructions specific to the antivirus software you are using.